forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

     ... lots of information ...

-    Generally there are no consequences of this for you.
+    There aren't usually any consequences of this for you.
 If you build your own software and it requires this formula, you'll need to add to your build variables: